Year 6 2024 - 2025

 In Maths, we have started to extend our learning of place value looking at numbers up to ten million!
 The children have read, written, ordered and compared a range of numbers and have been willing to attempt challenges to display their understanding!

-The children had a brilliant PE session on Thursday afternoon with Mrs Moore working on rugby and dance skills and an afternoon French session today with Mrs Potts.
+The children had a brilliant art session on Thursday afternoon with Mrs Williams introducing themselves to their new topic of working with 2D and 3D shapes and taking part in PE session with Mrs Moore this afternoon.

 A couple of things to note